 If initial sales have been good, planning for larger orders and expanded activity should follow.
 This stage is usually accompanied by intensified market research, more aggressive participation in international trade shows and other marketing activities and greater emphasis on strengthening networks and contacts in the target market.

 The firm may enter negotiations with potential local partners to strengthen its position in the market in win-win business relationships.

-By the time exporters have reached this stage, they ‘ll have already learned a great deal about the export market through prior experience, which will assist them in making appropriate adjustments to their strategy as they proceed with strengthening their position in the market.
+By the time exporters have reached this stage, they ‘ll have learned a great deal about the export market.
+This will assist them in making adjustments to their strategy as they proceed with strengthening their position in the market.

 Stage 5: Investment abroad